databio/bedhost/README.md

 # bedhost-ui

-This directory contains the source files for bedhost user interface built with React.
+This repository contains the source files for bedhost user interface built with React.

 ## Development